pilwon/ultimate-seed/README.md

     $ grunt test

   Enjoy watching your tests running inside a real browser (Chrome by default).
 If you'd like to change Protractor configuration, check out `config/test/protractor-e2e.conf.js`.

-  ** TODO: Simplify the above steps so that it can be all done using one grunt command. **

 ### Deployment